-What a vexation it must have been for the kings, that the scribes who gave them the news they wanted remained quiet in Jerusalem.
+What a vexation it must have been for the visiting kings, that the scribes who gave them the news they wanted remained mute and dumb in Jerusalem.
 We are being mocked, the kings might have thought.
-For indeed what an atrocious self-contradiction that the scribes should have the knowledge and yet remain unmoved.
+For indeed what an atrocious self-contradiction that the scribes should have the knowledge and yet remain unmoved and unmoving.
 This is as bad as if a person knows all about Christ and his teachings, and his own life expresses the opposite.

 Father Alfred Delp, the Jesuit priest imprisoned and executed by Hitler in 1945, whom we recently quoted in a powerful Advent article before Christmas, The Shaking Reality of Advent concurs . . . .

 And it is their message for us and their judgment of us.
-Why do so few ever see the star?
-Only because so few are looking for it .
+WHY DO SO FEW OF US SEE THE STAR?
+Only because so few are looking for it!

 What are we looking for anyway?
-And will we find a genuine yearning so strong that neither fatigue, nor distance, nor fear of the unknown, nor loneliness, nor ridicule will deter us?
+And will we have a genuine yearning so strong that neither fatigue, nor distance, nor fear of the unknown, nor loneliness, nor ridicule will deter us?